rajesh-ranjan-git/Shopify/README.md

 ## Installation Guide

-To get started with Shopify locally, follow these steps:
+To get started with Shopprixity locally, follow these steps:

 ### Prerequisites